jennabelle/data-matching-engine/README.md

 # Data Matching Engine

-Takes your CSV file, parses it, and returns a list of same records that exist in database.
+Takes your CSV file, parses it, and writes to output.txt a list of matching records in database.

 ###Screenshots